A Conversation with Jim Brooks: The Right Stuff

 It wasn’t long before I managed to wedge myself into the conversation.
 Trusting my intuition, I was sure the Black cowboy would be worth learning more about—and I knew I'd have to act then and there.
 So introducing myself to the stranger, I asked for an interview.
-Brooks sized me up and I explained myself as best I could and he decided to accept my request.
+Brooks sized me up and I explained myself as best I could.
+He decided to accept my request.

 Later that evening I met him at his room in a local motel.
 As I was setting up the recorder, our conversation turned toward doing the things one loved to do.
 Brooks observed how people, when they retire, often die not long afterwards because of the loss of meaningful work.
 I quickly turned on the tape recorder right there…